uber/doubles/CONTRIBUTING.rst

-Contributing to Doubles
+Contributing to Dobles
 =======================

-Thank you for using Doubles and for helping to improve it!
+Thank you for using Dobles and for helping to improve it!

 Bugs
 ----

-If you find a bug while using Doubles, please open an issue on GitHub Issues: https://github.com/uber/doubles/issues.
+If you find a bug while using Dobles, please open an issue on GitHub Issues: https://github.com/smartfastlabs/dobles/issues.
-Any exceptions raised by Doubles that are not one of the exception classes in the ``doubles.exceptions`` module are considered bugs.
+Any exceptions raised by Dobles that are not one of the exception classes in the ``dobles.exceptions`` module are considered bugs.
 Unexpected or surprising behavior may also be considered bugs.
-The goal is for Doubles to be intuitive and consistent.
+The goal is for Dobles to be intuitive and consistent.

 Features